Ieuanoh/SportingChance/content/services.md

-iconalt = "alternative education icon" title = "Alternative Education" [[page_sections.icon_boxes]] copy = "Something about sport coaching can go here, maybe it can fill the whole box although it'll have to be a bit longer to do so " icon = "/img/sportcoaching.svg" iconalt = "sport coaching icon" title = "Sport Coaching"
+iconalt = "alternative education icon" title = "Alternative Education" [[page_sections.icon_boxes]] copy = "We believe sport is a great way for individuals to build discipline and creative thinking, helping them to grow in other areas of life" icon = "/img/sportcoaching.svg" iconalt = "sport coaching icon" title = "Sport Coaching"